Forest Christmas (Present)

 Crib made of colored glass plates (1999)

-The movement was made of coloured glass plates.
+The exhibit was made of coloured glass plates.
 The figures are made of glass set in lead.
 In 2002 this crib won the 3rd prize in the Ars Krippana Museum crib competition in the category of professional artists.

 Peter STOMMEL, Bottrop (D)